eyedeekay/si-i2p-plugin/README.md

 have crashed under vanilla firefox last week because the captive portal shit.
 Failed closed though, and now it's handled more gracefully.

+I found a new way to crash it.
+Certain addresshelper URL's, when clicked, will break the pipes.
+Adding addresshelper support will fix this.
+I'm not going to do that until I get the existing code cleaned up.

 #### Examples

 ##### curl